ChrisW-priv/PersonalVault/zettelkasten/Topological Sort.md

 Topological sort works with $O(V+E)$ complexity.

+> [!Warning]
+> Remember that this works ONLY for DAG.
+Any graph with cycles in it will not work!

 ## Algorithm
 1. Pick an unvisided node
 2. Beggining with the selected node, do a [[Depth First Search (DFS)]] exploring only unvisited nodes.